 Bicillin L-AThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to penicillin.
+You should not receive it if you had an allergic reaction to penicillin.

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.
 It is usually given in the upper buttock or hip area.